HANNAH DENNISON, Director and Founder, Participating Artist

 SELENE COLBURN, Vice President, Participating Artist

-Selene Colburn is an Associate Library Professor at the University of Vermont, with a secondary appointment in the Department of Music and Dance, where her teaching (like her work) focuses on the intersections of research and performance.
+Selene Colburn is an Associate Library Professor at the University of Vermont, with a secondary appointment in the Department of Music and Dance.
 Her original performances have appeared at venues such as the International Festival of Arts and Ideas, the Bay Area Dance Series, Movement Research at Judson Church, the Cultivate Festival, the Scope Art Fair, the Firehouse Gallery, the Phantom Theater, and the Flynn Center for the Performing Arts.
-She is a member of Dance Tramp, a newly-formed collective of Vermont-based, experimental dance artists, and is continuing ongoing research and performance of The Hall, a work-in-progress that questions practices of taxidermy, human perception of animal states, and acts of representation.
+She is a member of Dance Tramp, a collective of Vermont-based, experimental dance artists.
+Her work focuses on the intersection of research and performance.
+She also serves as a Representative of Burlington’s Chittenden 6-4 District in the Vermont House.

 ELLEN SMITH AHERN, Secretary, Participating Artist